thuSkywalker/Devguide/book/simulation-gazebo.md

 ## Running the Simulation

-Run the PX4 SITL with one of the airframes (Quads, planes and VTOL are supported, including optical flow):
+From within the source directory of the PX4 Firmware run the PX4 SITL with one of the airframes (Quads, planes and VTOL are supported, including optical flow):

 ### Quadrotor